-- Small steps are the key to change – choose what feels manageable and build from there.
+- Remember that small steps are the key to change – choose what feels manageable and build from there.
+Once you do 1 or 2 small things, you may feel more able to add in others.

-- Put your self-care first – this builds your resilience so you can cope better with the challenges of life.
+- Put your self-care first – this builds your resilience so you can cope better with the challenges of life and can manage the symptoms of depression better.

 - Look after your physical health as this helps your mental wellbeing.